paularah/k8s/scheduling/notes.md

 The scheduler places pod on the nodes.
 This is based on scheduling algorithm the scheduler uses.
 THe scheduler is a pod in the `kube-system` namespace.
 Typically when a pod is created, the scheduler attaches the pod to a node with `nodeName` property.
 You can add the node's name here if you want to manually scheule a pod.
 When you inspect the live pod and the nodeName property is missing, this most likely points to an issue with the scheduler.

+## Custom/Multiple Schedulers
+You can deploy your custom scheduler as a service on the node, or as deployment or pod.
+In a scenarios where there are multiple schedulers, you can specify the scheduler a pod should use with th fieldname of `schedulerName:<your-custom-scheduler>`